Close

 The process of obtaining a mineral title will vary due to factors such as the title type or the land tenure.
 The different types of mineral title applications can be found on the Northern Territory Government website.

+Mining is now regulated through the Environment Protection Act 2019 which came into effect on 1 July 2024.
 Read more about the changes and transitional arrangements on the Department of Environment, Parks and Water Security website.

-An application to explore on Aboriginal land can only be granted if consent is given by Traditional Owners (TOs) through their representative land council after consultation; and an agreement is reached by all parties.
+An application to explore on Aboriginal land can only be granted if consent is given by Traditional Owners through their representative land council after consultation; and an agreement is reached by all parties.

 If proposed mining activities are likely to have significant environment impacts, an environmental impact assessment may be needed through the Environment Protection Act 2019.